by Skye Kilaen

 Source: Book Sirens

-I received an advance review copy of this book from Book Sirens.
+I received this book for free from Book Sirens in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.My rating:

 Falling in love with your best friend is wonderful… until tragedy means fighting for the romance and the friendship.